 Chapter 1 – The Geography of Enforcement: U.S. Commissioners

 The federal enforcement mechanism outlined in the law hinged upon a dramatic expansion of federal power, to be enacted through the appointment of additional U.S. commissioners.
 This chapter explores the struggle over appointing commissioners, one that began during the law’s first days on the books.
+The few active U.S. commissioners assembled their own makeshift operations that varied considerably from place to place, and the law’s disordered implementation bore more resemblance to a patchwork of localized slave-catching operations than a coherent national rendition system.

 Chapter 2 – “The Free Negroes and Fugitive Slaves Would Kill Us”: Arresting Runaways